hosackm/l33t/README.md

 #### Other dependencies

 In cases where data structures are needed, I've chosen to use some well-known libraries.
-These libraries are fetched as a part of the `cmake` process when generating your build files so you don't hav to do anything yourself.
+These libraries are fetched as a part of the `cmake` process when generating your build files so you don't have to do anything yourself.
 They are:

  * [stb_ds](https://github.com/nothings/stb)
  * [igraph](https://github.com/igraph/igraph)